Ntsekees/Nahaiwa/grammar/src/morphology/roles/subordinators.md

 │ Quaternary Template Clause │ oʼo │ cʼ◈, pʼ◈, čʼ◈, kʼ◈ │
 └────────────────────────────┴─────┴────────────────────┘
 ```

-The lambda pronouns are shown in their contentive root form, with equivalent extensional prefix forms in the right-hand square (with ⟪◈⟫ standing for an Inner Case vocalic affix); only the unary and binary templates have extensional prefix forms for their lambda pronouns, as they are the most frequent in usage.
-It is noteworthy that the consonant of the lambda pronouns is the same as that of corresponding outer case's consonantal morpheme, and the vowel is likewise the same as the vowel of the corresponding inner case.
+It is noteworthy that the consonant of the lambda pronominals is the same as that of corresponding outer case's consonantal morpheme, and the vowel is likewise the same as the vowel of the corresponding inner case.

 ```
   ┌───────────────
   │ ◆ Aŋkıpθú koacʼıtʰú kaoθıkʼutwá.